Asean Business logo

 Get the insights delivered to your inbox.

 Low free float has already become a flash point in Indonesia, where many of the benchmark Jakarta Composite Index’s biggest members are thinly traded stocks controlled by a handful of wealthy individuals.
-Investors argue these volatile stocks distort the index, which masks true market performance and heightens the risk of manipulation.

 More than 200 stocks on the benchmark have a free float below 15 per cent.
 Across major Asia-Pacific indexes, Indonesia’s benchmark has the lowest average free float, according to Bloomberg data.
-Samuel Sekuritas Indonesia is among several brokerages forecasting about US$2 billion in foreign passive fund outflows if the rule is adopted.

 The dislocation was evident last year, when the JCI outperformed the MSCI Indonesia Index by the widest margin ever.
-With so many JCI constituents thinly traded, fund managers say the benchmark is effectively untrackable, pushing them instead towards the more stringent MSCI Indonesia Index.
-The gap proved costly: the JCI surged more than 22 per cent to a record, while the MSCI Indonesia fell 3 per cent.
+With so many JCI constituents thinly traded, fund managers say the benchmark is effectively untrackable, pushing them instead toward the more stringent MSCI Indonesia Index.

 One MSCI proposal would base free float on the lower figure from either public filings or the new dataset.
-By its own projections, that would shrink the free-float market cap of 15 index names, resulting in outflows.
+By its own projections, that would shrink the free‑float market cap of 15 index names — resulting in outflows.

 The financial regulator is also preparing stricter rules for small-company listings, though the bourse cautions the market will still need much more liquidity to absorb new shares when companies boost the amount available for trading.

-That liquidity may ultimately not materialise, said Christopher Andre Benas, head of research at BCA Sekuritas, noting that institutional investors will remain selective and retail investors lack the cash to absorb the rest.
+That liquidity may ultimately not materialise, said Christopher Andre Benas, head of research at PT BCA Sekuritas, noting that institutional investors will remain selective and retail investors lack the cash to absorb the rest.
 BLOOMBERG

 Decoding Asia newsletter: your guide to navigating Asia in a new global order.
 Sign up here to get Decoding Asia newsletter.
 Delivered to your inbox.
 Free.